Choijh03/English_Learning_Application_JAVA_V4/README.md

 # English_Learning_Application_JAVA_V4

-This is Fourth(Final) version of English Learning Application built on Android Studio (Dolphin version) during Winter 2022-2023 (November, December, January, Feburary) -JAVA
+This is Fourth(Final) version of English Learning Application built on Android Studio (Dolphin version) during Winter 2022- Spring 2023 (November, December, January, February, March) -JAVA

 ------------------------------------------------------------------------------------------------------------

 Overall theme of the app is wood!
 Currently, code is saved on private github repo as this is still on-going project that uses private API keys.

-This app is to help Korean English learners to have better understanding of American culture and language for daily life or conversation.
+This app is to help Korean English learners to have better understanding of American culture and language for daily life or conversation other than academic purposes.

 This app can be found on google store: MoM, Let's learn English.